 Summary: The FCA is introducing a Consumer Duty to ensure that firms always foreground their customers’ needs, by equipping them with adequate information to make informed and effective decisions, and providing support throughout their relationship.
 By the end of July 2023, brokers will need to be operating in compliance with these new rules.
-In this episode, we discuss in detail the new requirements which the Duty will implement for brokers, and how you can begin to prepare for that transition now.
+In this episode, we discuss in detail the new requirements that the Duty will implement for brokers, and how you can begin to prepare for that transition now.

 Resources: